kubestellar/kubestellar/docs/content/direct/get-started.md

 ```

 This setup recipe uses [kind](https://kind.sigs.k8s.io/) to create three Kubernetes clusters on your machine.
-Note that `kind` does not support three or more concurrent clusters unless you raise some limits as described in this `kind` "known issue": [Pod errors due to “too many open files”](https://kind.sigs.k8s.io/docs/user/known-issues/#pod-errors-due-to-too-many-open-files).
+Note that `kind` does not support three or more concurrent clusters unless you raise some limits as described in this `kind` "known issue": [Pod errors due to "too many open files"](https://kind.sigs.k8s.io/docs/user/known-issues/#pod-errors-due-to-too-many-open-files).

 ### Cleanup from previous runs